Achievable logoAchievable logo

 Key pressures include:

-Gas exchange occurs via diffusion at the alveoli, driven by partial pressure differences of oxygen (PO₂) and carbon dioxide (PCO₂).
+Gas exchange occurs by diffusion at the alveoli, driven by partial pressure differences of oxygen (PO₂) and carbon dioxide (PCO₂).
 Hemoglobin in red blood cells plays a critical role in oxygen transport and buffering blood acidity.

-During exercise, respiratory muscles like the diaphragm and intercostals work harder to meet oxygen demands and remove carbon dioxide.
+During exercise, respiratory muscles like the diaphragm and intercostals work harder to meet oxygen demand and remove carbon dioxide.
 Regular training improves respiratory efficiency and strengthens breathing muscles.
 The Valsalva maneuver can help stabilize the trunk during heavy lifting but also carries risks, such as increased blood pressure, making it an important consideration in resistance training.

 Structure